buryhoganllc/sonic-playground-guides/guides/drum-machine.md

 ## Activity Specific Settings

 The drum machine instrument in the activity requires that two (2) buttons be engaged: in the lower left panel there are eight (8) buttons that allow the use to have eight (8) variations of each pattern.
 In this activity, we are only utilizing the **A** variation.
-The **A** button bust be illuminated as shown below.
+The **A** button must be illuminated as shown below.

 Having the **Ptrn Select** button engaged - located on the left side - while not mandatory for the user experience, allows you to verify that the Program Changes are reaching the `Roland TR-8S` drum machine.
 It is recommended that this button be engaged to verify proper operation.